totten/pathload-poc/README.md

 ./run-all.sh
 ```

-## File Layout
+## Library packaging

-Suppose you have a library `cloud-file-io@1.2.3`.
-You may add it in a few ways:
+Let's consider our example library, `cloud-file-io@1.2.3`.
+The emphasis here has been placed on PHAR packages.
+However, PathLoad POC can read libraries in a few formats:

 * `./dist/cloud-file-io@1.2.3.php`: PHP source file.
 Loading this file should provide all the necessary classes (or setup a classloader).
 * `./dist/cloud-file-io@1.2.3.phar`: PHP archive file.
 It should setup a classoader using `.config/pathload.php` and/or `composer.json` (or using a custom "stub").